shinyorg/shiny/.github/CODE_OF_CONDUCT.md

 * Issues are not taken for documentation, samples, tests, etc - only PRs
 * Issues are only taken for the latest STABLE version of the library - preview versions of the library can be discussed on the SponsorConnect Discord channel available to sponsors only
 * Since UWP is essentially being killed, only PR's are accepted or tier 3 sponsors can post issues for UWP.
 I also don't use UWP in ANY professional applications, so the time needs to be justified
+* Just because you have an issue, doesn't mean it will be fixed right away.
+The other isn't a developer for your project.
+Using reasoning such as "critical, time sensitive, etc" is not fair to the developers of this project.
+Don't do it and be respectful
 * Issues that contain "Mono.Linker.MarkException: Error processing method: '*****' in assembly" are something you need to learn to setup in your release versions.
 You need to read the documentation from Microsoft here: https://docs.microsoft.com/en-us/xamarin/cross-platform/deploy-test/linker
 * No requests will be taken for the following
     * Library Updates